 The purpose of the Bachelor of Science degree is similar to that of the Bachelor of Arts degree.
 However, it sometimes permits or requires greater concentration within a specified field of study; and it does not always necessarily include a foreign language requirement.
-Students pursuing this degree with majors in Early Childhood, Middle Grades, or Secondary Education must apply for admission to the teacher education program, usually at the end of the sophomore year.
+Students pursuing this degree with majors in Early Childhood, or Middle Grades, Education must apply for admission to the teacher education program, usually at the end of the sophomore year.